DavidBMatejka/aoc-2023-in-kotlin/README.md

+Using the Advent of Code event to learn Kotlin :)

 # aoc-2023-in-kotlin

 Welcome to the Advent of Code[^aoc] Kotlin project created by [flacchom][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.